Corey Haim: Relationships

-Haim never married nor had any children.
+Haim never married and had no children.
 He was involved with Who's the Boss? actress Alyssa Milano from 1987 to 1990.
 Milano and her parents, together with his manager at the time, unsuccessfully tried to get Haim help for his addiction.

 Lala Sloatman co-starred with Haim in Watchers (1988) and Dream a Little Dream (1989), and they dated on and off for two years at the peak of his fame.

 Haim was engaged to Baywatch actress Nicole Eggert, with whom he starred in Blown Away (1992) and Just One of the Girls (1993).
 Eggert is credited with helping to save Haim's life at least once by taking him to the hospital to detox during a "narcotic rush".
 Eggert once said: "I spent a lot of nights in emergency rooms with him.
 I don't think that I saved his life, I just think that I was there for him".

 Haim was briefly engaged to actress Holly Fields in 1996 and to model Cindy Guyer in 2000.

 Haim had a year-long relationship with actress Tiffany Shepis.
 In October 2008, he stated that the two were engaged and due to marry on May 9, 2009.

-At the time of his death, Haim was in a relationship with reality star, and cousin of boxer Oscar de la Hoya, Daisy de la Hoya.
+At the time of his death, Haim was in a relationship with reality star Daisy de la Hoya.

-Claiming of abuse
+Finances

+In December 1992, Haim partnered in a lease-option on a 1922 Hancock Park mansion with his business manager, a party promoter named Michael Bass who had served two years in jail after a conviction for fraud.
+The 7000 sqft house was valued at $1.35M.
+Bass rushed through the deal in order to hold a fund-raiser at the house to buy toys for Russian children, later revealed to be a scam.
+Haim lived at the house with Bass and his mother.

+In 1996, Haim nearly went broke after he pulled out of the film Paradise Bar.
+He was sued by Lloyd's of London for $375,000 for failing to disclose his drug addiction as a pre-existing medical condition on the insurance form.
+In July 1997, Haim filed for Chapter 11 bankruptcy protection.
+According to the bankruptcy report, he owed $100,000 to the IRS, and had $100,000 in outstanding debts.
+His listed assets included $100 in cash, the red 1987 Alfa Romeo Spider featured in Corey Haim: Me, Myself, and I, $750 worth of clothing, a $31,000 pension fund, and royalty rights worth $7,500.

+In the early 2000s, Haim attempted to support himself by selling clumps of his hair and an extracted molar on eBay.
+The tooth reached $150 before being pulled from the listings in line with eBay's restrictions on the sale of body parts.

+By late July 2008, Haim had become destitute and homeless in Los Angeles.
+He was taken in by singer-songwriter Gerard McMahon.